shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 likely) weeks, and (certainly) months after the variation is seen.

-If true, obviously the rate (or distribution of) of diminishing lift and the time-period it takes to completely diminish depends on the product/experiment/target-market/etc..
+If true, obviously the rate (or distribution of) of diminishing lift and the time-period it takes for the lift to completely diminish depends on the product/experiment/target-market/etc..

-The concern is that, if a sub-population in our experiment (belonging to both the control group and the variant group) are converting at the same rates, **despite any immediate lift the variant has**, then when look at the results of the A/B test, those conversions are diluting, or masking, the immediate lift that the variant gives, and we might conclude that the variant has little or no effect.
+The concern is that, if a sub-population in our experiment (belonging to both the control group and the variant group) are converting at the same rates, **despite the immediate lift the variant has**, then when we evaluate the results of the A/B test, those conversions are diluting, or masking, the immediate lift that the variant gives, and we might conclude that the variant has little or no effect.
 So, a contrived example would be: for a given experiment, the variant has a 7% statistically significant *immediate lift* (i.e. for the people who convert within, say, 2 days, the variant out-performs the control by a relative 7% increase in the conversion rate) but when looking at the entire population (let's say they have all been given a month to convert, and we analyze the results a month after the experiment ends), the lift is only 3% and not statistically significant.
 Is this type of contrived example realistic under some reasonable assumptions?+++

 So, the first question is: **How does the diminishing lift of the variant, over time, affect the outcome of the experiment?**